Troubleshooting Automotive Air Conditioning System Leaks: Causes, Signs, and Solutions

 Detecting a freon leak early can save you from costly repairs and ensure optimal AC performance.
 Look out for the following signs:

-• Frequent AC Cycling: If your AC frequently turns on and off, it could be a result of low refrigerant levels caused by a leak.
+- Frequent AC Cycling: If your AC turns on and off frequently, it could be due to low refrigerant levels caused by a leak.

-It’s worth noting that while refrigerant leaks are a common issue, diagnosing and repairing AC problems can vary depending on the specific make and model of the vehicle.
+It’s worth noting that while refrigerant leaks are common, diagnosing and repairing AC problems can vary by vehicle make and model.
 Auto Service Experts ASE Certified Master Technicians have over 20 years of experience accurately diagnosing and repairing auto AC issues.
 Our shop is equipped with highly specialized equipment to service all makes and models of vehicles, both foreign and domestic.
 We also specialize in hybrid vehicle AC system repairs.

 Solutions for Refrigerant Leaks:

-Professional Inspection: When faced with a suspected refrigerant leak, it is imperative to seek the expertise of a qualified automotive AC technician.
-Our professionally certified Auto AC technicians have the expertise and tools to quickly and accurately identify the precise location of the leak.
+Professional Inspection: When a suspected refrigerant leak is detected, it is imperative to seek the expertise of a qualified automotive AC technician.
+Our professionally certified Auto AC technicians have the expertise and tools to quickly and accurately locate the leak.

 AC Leak Detection Methods: